githubEdit

 messagesMessage Templates - How to Use Buttons with Dynamic URL

-In this article, we will show step by step how to create a template with a dynamic URL in a practical way.
+In this article, we will show the step-by-step process to create a template with a dynamic URL in a practical way.

-• Have the integration of the WhatsApp API active on your SprintHub account.
+• Have the integration of WhatsApp API active in your SprintHub account.

 • Have an approved number in Meta Business (Facebook Business).